 Video Lesson

 This study notes covers Video Lesson within Computational Thinking for GCSE Computer Science.
-Revise Computational Thinking in Algorithms for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 1 of 6 in this topic.
+Revise Computational Thinking in 3.1 Fundamentals of Algorithms for GCSE Computer Science with 15 exam-style questions and 8 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 1 of 7 in this topic.
 Use this study notes to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position